k7hoven/path-pep/pep-0NNN.rst

 Rationale
 =========

 Historically in Python, file system paths have been represented as strings or bytes.
-This choice of representation has stemmed from C's own decision to represent file system paths as
-``const char *`` [#libc-open]_.
+This choice of representation has stemmed from C's own decision to represent file system paths as ``const char *`` [#libc-open]_.
 While that is a totally serviceable format to use for file system paths, it's not necessarily optimal.
-At issue is the fact that while all file system paths can be represented as strings or bytes, not all strings or bytes represent a file system path; having a format and structure to file system paths makes their string/bytes representation act as an encoding.
+At issue is the fact that while all file system paths can be represented as strings or bytes, not all strings or bytes are meant to represent a file system path; having a format and structure to file system paths makes their string/bytes representation act as a serialization or encoding.
+By the introduction of ``os.scandir`` in the standard library in Python 3.5, there are now also ``DirEntry`` objects which are more performance-oriented, but have an interface large compatible with pathlib objects.

 To help elevate the representation of file system paths from their encoding as strings and bytes to a more appropriate object representation, the pathlib module [#pathlib]_ was provisionally introduced in Python 3.4 through PEP 428.
 While considered by some as an improvement over strings and bytes for file system paths, it has suffered from a lack of adoption.
-Typically the two key issues listed for the low adoption rate has been the lack of support in the standard library and the difficulty of safely extracting the string representation of the path from a ``pathlib.PurePath`` object in a safe manner for use in APIs that don't support pathlib objects natively (as the pathlib module does not support ``bytes`` paths, support for that type has never been a concern).
+Typically the key issue mentioned for the low adoption rate has been the lack of support in the standard library.
+This is related to the frequent need of converting path objects to and from strings and the difficulty of safely extracting the string or bytes representation of the path from a ``pathlib.PurePath`` or ``DirEntry`` object for use in APIs that don't support such objects natively.

-The lack of support in the standard library has stemmed from the fact that the pathlib module was provisional.
-The acceptance of this PEP will lead to the removal of the module's provisional status, allowing the standard library to support pathlib object widely.
+The lack of support in the standard library has, on the one hand, stemmed from the fact that the pathlib module was provisional.
+On the other hand, the acceptance of this PEP will lead to wide pathlib support in the standard library, making way for the removal of the module's provisional status.
+This PEP is also expected to lead to pathlib support in third-party modules.

-The lack of safety in converting pathlib objects to strings comes from the fact that only way to get a string representation of the path was to pass the object to ``str()``.
-This can pose a problem when done blindly as nearly all Python objects have some string representation whether they are a path or not, e.g.
-``str(None)`` will give a result that ``builtins.open()`` [#builtins-open]_ will happily use to create a new file.
+One issue in converting path objects to strings comes from the fact that the only way to get a string representation of the path was to pass the object to ``str()``.
+This can pose a problem when done blindly as nearly all Python objects have some string representation whether they are a path or not, e.g. ``str(None)`` will give a result that ``builtins.open()`` [#builtins-open]_ will happily use to create a new file.

-This PEP then proposes to introduce a new protocol for objects to follow which represent file system paths.
-Providing a protocol allows for clear signalling of what objects represent file system paths as well as a way to extract a lower-level encoding that can be used with older APIs which only support strings or bytes.
+This PEP then proposes to introduce a new protocol to be followed by objects which represent file system paths.
+Providing a protocol and associated type hinting tools allows for clear signalling of what objects represent file system paths as well as a function to extract a lower-level encoding.
+This function can be used together with older APIs which only support strings or bytes, or be used at the interface within newer versions of such APIs.

 Discussions regarding path objects that led to this PEP can be found in multiple threads on the python-ideas mailing list archive